japer-technology/forgejo-society/FORGEJO-SOCIETY-THE-FEDERATION/local-computer-hardware.md

-# The Federation Computer Hardware
+# The Federation: Computer Hardware

-Hardware available for the root Forgejo Society installation.
+Hardware available for the first Forgejo Society.

 ## Primary forge server